aadeliee22/MCMCIsing_SLMC/P.md

 3. For each block $i = 1, \cdots, k$, calculate $x^{(i)} = \frac{1}{k-1} \sum_{j\neq i} x_j$
 4. Estimate error: $\delta_x^2 = \frac{k-1}{k}\sum_{i=1}^k (x^{(i)}-\langle x\rangle)^2$

+In general, the error estimated from Jack knife method is larger than the normal error (standard deviation, usually.)
+Jack knife error usually $\tau_{int}$ times larger than the calculated error.

 ### 1.3.
 Autocorrelation time [^7]

 ​	The autocorrelation function is the correlation of some parameter $X$ with delayed-itself as function of time.